Proposing and Planning

 1. Individual course qualities:

 - the proposed number of students, with a preference for larger enrollments

 - the student-faculty ratio (see “Enrollment” below)

-- the relative pedagogical advantages of off-campus teaching and learning as addressed in the academic rationale
+- the relative pedagogical advantages of teaching and learning off-campus

 - overall course cost and the cost per student, with a preference for lower costs